OpenAPITools/openapi-generator/README.md

 ./bin/generate-java-lib.sh http://petstore.swagger.wordnik.com/api/ special-key com.foo.mydriver.model generated-files
 </pre>

-To build a client library for a different programming language, refer to the <pre>conf/java/templates</pre> folder for sample code templates.
+The main class for the generator is at src/main/java/com/wordnik/swagger/codegen/config/java/JavaLibCodeGen.java

 The code-gen uses the antlr string template library for generating the output files, please look at http://www.stringtemplate.org for details on the antlr framework.

-The files in the <pre>conf/structure</pre> folder are copied by default to the destination directory.

-The main class for the generator is at src/main/java/com/wordnik/swagger/codegen/config/java/JavaLibCodeGen.java
+Wordnik team is working on generating libraries for Ruby, ActionScript 3, Android, PHP and JavaScript.
+They will be released to open source in coming weeks.

 ### The Swagger client test framework